Mera Naam Shaji: Plot

-The story revolves around the lives of three' persons named as Shaji from different places in Kerala.
+The story revolves around the lives of three persons named from different places in Kerala who are each named Shaji.
 They are Shaji George from Kochi, Shaji Usman from Kozhikode and Shaji Sukumaran from Thiruvananthapuram.
 Shaji Usman is a contract killer who accepts risky operations for the sake of supporting his family.
 His strange modus operandi is to stab people in their buttocks.
 Once, he gets a quotation through Adv.
 Lawrence, to attack Dominic, a popular party leader at Kochi.

 At the same time, the film shows other two Shaji Sukumaran and Shaji George.
 Shaji George alias Udaippu Shaji is a conman in Cochin, who is Dominic's brother.
 Shaji Sukumaran is a cab driver, who on the way to Cochin with four young people.
 He notices that one of them, Neenu Thomas is seen spending the entire journey alone behind the car, with a doomed face.
 It doesn't take long for Shaji Sukumaran to understand that she is in trouble.
 Shaji Usman arrives at Cochin, stabs Dominic and leaves before Shaji Sukumaran passes by and spots the injured Dominic.
 He immediately takes him to the hospital.
 Later, Shaji Usman calls his informer and then removes his sim card and throws it off a bridge to destroy any possible evidence.
 It happens when Shaji George and his friend Kuntheesan are drinking beneath the bridge and the sim card falls right into Kuntheesan's glass.
 He puts it into his phone before Shaji George gets a call about Dominic's incident.
 They rush to the hospital but Dominic who hates Shaji due to his lazy attitude, asks him to stay away.
 Meanwhile, Kuntheesan gets a call from someone through the new sim card.
 When the caller asks for Shaji (Shaji Usman), the phone is handed over to Shaji George on the account of their same name.
 The caller says that a reward of 5 lakhs would be given the next day and Shaji George who is drunk, says okay.

 The next day, as he is back to his senses, goes in search of the reward before finding out that the person who announced it is the one behind Dominic's attack.
 As they trace the person, it happens to be Dominic's right-hand man, Sakhavu Gopakumar alias GK.
 After leaving the reward in a dustbin as per Shaji George's directions, GK drives away while he gets a call from Shaji Usman.
 Only then does he understand the whole mix up.
 As the two go to the hospital, Shaji Usman calls in the number and Kuntheesan attends it.
 As Shaji Usman says he wants to hand over a quotation, Kuntheesan who thinks he too can get money as earlier, decides to repeat the incident.
 But he gets caught by Shaji Usman.
 After a big chase, Kuntheesan gets caught and tied up by Shaji Usman who wants his money back.